hkirk/swtafp-slides/slides/10/10-architecture.md

 ### 'Problem'

-* Our inpure function check function, will be inpure in production
+* Our pure function check, will be inpure in production

-But why do checkCapacity need then getReservedSeats at all? <!-- .element: class="fragment" -->
+But why do checkCapacity need then getReservedSeats at all?

 ----